binlf/lofo/README.md

 - [ ] Add support for React.js projects
 - [ ] Add support for Vanilla.js projects
 - [ ] Add support for monorepo projects

+> ⚠Warning: _This project, at this time, makes quite a few assumptions about your project and conventions.
+Proceed with caution!_